Skip to main content

 volume = π × radius² × height · radius = diameter / 2

 The diameter input is in inches and the height in feet, so the calculator converts internally: with diameter in inches, the radius in feet is dIn / 24, and the per-tube volume in cubic feet simplifies to (π × dIn² × heightFt) / 576.
+In metric mode, the formula stays the textbook π × radius² × height with all inputs in meters.
 Multiply by the number of tubes to get the project total.

-For multi-tube projects, total bags is calculated from total volume directly — not by multiplying per-tube bags by tube count.
+For multi-tube projects, total bags is calculated from total volume directly, not by multiplying per-tube bags by tube count.
 That single rounding step gives the actual minimum bag demand.
-For example: 8 tubes at 12″ × 4 ft each round to 6 bags per tube individually (48 total if multiplied), but the project as a whole only needs 47 bags.
-The calculator returns 47 because that is the real demand.
+For example, 8 tubes at 12″ × 4 ft (30 cm × 1.2 m) each round to 6 bags per tube individually (48 total if multiplied), but the project as a whole only needs 47 bags.
+The calculator returns 47 because that’s the real demand.

 Sonotube reference chart

 Volume and 80-lb bag count for common Sonotube projects, computed at 10% waste.
-Use this to sanity-check the calculator output or to budget at a glance before measuring on site.
+Useful for sanity-checking the calculator output or budgeting at a glance before measuring on site.

 Frequently asked questions